inorganik/strokeText.js/README.md

 - Does not support `text-decoration`, e.g. strike-through or underline.
 - Very thick strokes on certain fonts can leave cutouts on circle shapes like periods or dotted characters.
 - Emojis don't get stroked 😬 due to the limitations of canvas.
-- Firefox is not always so pixel-perfect _at some font sizes_ because Firefox renders the text-baseline of canvas text differently than every other browser.
-Currently strokeText.js sniffs user agent and tries to work around this, but it isn't perfect 100% of the time.

 ### Contributing